zorankadesnica/document-llm-toolkit/README.md

 **Document-Level LLM Evaluation and Processing Framework**

 Framework for document processing, statistical A/B testing, coherence analysis, and LLM-as-Judge evaluation.
-Built with FastAPI and designed for rigorous evaluation of language model outputs.
+Built with FastAPI and designed for evaluation of language model outputs.

 ---